Clackamas Community College

 4 credits, Fall

-A lab course with topics in applied microbiology.
+A lecture and lab course with topics in applied microbiology.
 Methods to detect coliform group in water and wastewater.
 Identification of filamentous bacteria in activated sludge, and identification of indicator protozoa in activated sludge.
 A bacteriological stream survey project is included.

 Prerequisites: BI-204